0-mostafa-rezaee-0/IRT_Item-Response-Theory/README.md

 ## 6. About This Project

-This repository was created for AI-based adaptive testing readiness at Pearson.
-It provides a foundation for understanding the psychometric principles that underlie adaptive testing systems, enabling AI engineers to collaborate effectively with psychometricians in developing next-generation assessment platforms.
+This repository provides a foundation for understanding the psychometric principles that underlie adaptive testing systems, enabling AI engineers to collaborate effectively with psychometricians in developing next-generation assessment platforms.